 B.2.3.
-Fit and proper assessment and monitoring process
+F&P Assessment and Monitoring Process

 B.2.3.1.
-Initial due diligence
+Initial Due Diligence

 The assessment of the individual's fitness for a Pre-Approval Controlled Function ('PCF') or Controlled Function ('CF') role includes a review of previous experience, knowledge and professional qualifications, as well as demonstration of due skill, care, diligence and compliance with the relevant standards of the sector the person has worked in.
 The assessment is based on the review of the individual's curriculum vitae, interview process, obtaining references and carrying out due diligence checks.